What Is a Market Maker?

-Market makers—usually banks or brokerage companies—literally "make a market" for a stock by standing ready to buy or sell a given stock at every second of the trading day at the market price.
-This is good for traders because it allows them to execute trades whenever they want, more or less.
-When you place a market order to sell your 100 shares of Disney, a market maker will purchase the stock from you, even if it doesn't have a seller lined up.
+This system of quoting bid and ask prices is good for traders because it allows them to execute trades more or less whenever they want.
+When you place a market order to sell your 100 shares of Disney, for example, a market maker will purchase the stock from you, even if it doesn't have a seller lined up.
 The opposite is true, as well, because any shares the market maker can't immediately sell will help fulfill sell orders that come in later.

 Without market makers, it would take considerably longer for buyers and sellers to be matched with one another.
 This would reduce liquidity, making it more difficult to enter or exit positions and adding to the costs and risks of trading.
 Financial markets need to operate smoothly because investors and traders prefer to buy and sell easily.
 Without market makers, it's unlikely that the market could sustain its current trading volume.
 This would reduce the amount of money available to companies, and in turn, their value.

-Market makers are required to continually quote prices and volumes they are willing to buy and sell at.
-Generally, a market maker commits to buying and selling at least 100 shares at any given moment.
-Larger orders could be filled by multiple market makers.
+Market makers are required to continually quote prices and volumes at which they are willing to buy and sell.
+Orders larger than 100 shares could be filled by multiple market makers.
 This process helps to maintain consistency with markets.

 In times of volatility, the relatively stable demand of market makers keeps the buying and selling process moving.

 How Market Makers Earn Money

 When an entity is willing to buy or sell shares at any time, it adds a lot of risk to that institution's operations.
 For example, a market maker could buy your shares of common stock in IBM just before IBM's stock price begins to fall.
-The market maker could fail to find a willing buyer, and therefore, they would take a loss.
+The market maker could fail to find a willing buyer and, therefore, they would take a loss.
 That's why market makers want compensation for creating markets.
 They earn their compensation by maintaining a spread on each stock they cover.

 Office of Investor Education and Advocacy.
 "Market Makers."
-Accessed Feb.
-10, 2020.
+Accessed June 24, 2020.

 Office of Investor Education and Advocacy.
 "Liquidity (Or Marketability)."
-Accessed Feb.
-10, 2020.
+Accessed June 24, 2020.

-Securities and Exchange Commission.
+U.S. Securities and Exchange Commission.
 "Trade Execution."
-Accessed Feb.
-10, 2020.
+Accessed June 24, 2020.

 Office of Investor Education and Advocacy.
 "Bid Price."
-Accessed Feb.
-10, 2020.
+Accessed June 24, 2020.

 Nasdaq.
 "International Business Machines Corporation Common Stock."
-Accessed Feb.
-10, 2020.
+Accessed June 24, 2020.